-- Go through the resume samples for that particular industry so that you could get a fair idea of how to write a perfect resume for yourself.
+- Go through the resume samples for that particular industry so that you could get a fair idea of how to write an effective resume for yourself.

 Personally, being a member of interview panels, I have noticed that most of the candidates/ aspirants do not know sufficiently either of the job they have applied for nor of the industry they intend to join.

 Naturally, it makes a bad impression over the interviewers.
 So, it is highly suggested that before you start crafting your resume, surf through the internet and thoroughly research for the job requirements and industry too.

 Relevance is the essence of your resume.
 Always, remember that the interviewer feels comfortable when you give relevant details of your skills, experience, achievements, etc. rather than giving irrelevant prosaic verbose details for out of the context matters.

 It is not desirable.
 After prioritizing the most relevant accomplishments, skills, and experiences, you can give other achievements that could make sense or could be related in some way or the other, to your profile, proving you a better contender.
 Resume sections should also be in the order of strength.

 Even the same job in different industries requires specialties.
 Every time you apply for the same job in different industries/sectors need is to tailor your resume accordingly.
 ‘Fits-for-all’ approach will not work at all.

 You will have to be specific for the concerned sector.
 You are the best-suited candidate for the job.
 Do NOT ever make the mistake of sending one resume for all identical jobs.
 It will backfire ultimately.